afieqa/Artificial-Intelligence/README.md

 - Detect license car plate number in images

-This dataset consists of xxx images.
+This dataset consists of 7 images.

-Our goal is to train a custom deep learning model to detect car plate number in real life or pictures.
+Our goal is to train a custom deep learning model to detect car plate number in pictures and from that detection, we can know where the car from.

 Why we want to create license car plate recognition system?